Lawyer profile for Europe 2021

 Some of his publications are:

-Ericsson LM; Johnson& Johnson; Deutsche Bank; Thales Group; Goodyear SA; Novartis Hellas SA; adidas Hellas SA; Alpha Bank; Hellenic Petroleum SA; NN Hellas SA; AXA Hellas SA; OPAP Group.
+Ericsson LM; Johnson& Johnson; Deutsche Bank; Thales Group; Eldorado Gold; Novartis Hellas SA; adidas Hellas SA; Alpha Bank; Hellenic Petroleum SA; NN Hellas SA; AXA Hellas SA; OPAP Group.

 The Court of Appeal Athens cleared on 22.1.2020 six former LM Ericsson executives (including an ex-CEO) from charges of bribery and money laundering in relation to the purchase of military equipment by the Hellenic Ministry of Defence in 1999.
 The Court ruled that the charges against the Ericsson defendants lacked legal basis.
 By the same judgment seven co-defendants have been convicted for bribery-related money laundering, among them a former ministerial secretary, a well-known businessman, and financial intermediaries.